Harpo Productions: Harpo Films, Inc.

 with HBO.
 Previously, Harpo Films had a deal with ABC, which included production of Oprah Winfrey Presents: Mitch Albom's For One More Day.
 In February 2013, Harpo Films was shut down, citing that "the demand for long-form projects, especially on the broadcast side, has dried out."
-Many of its employees will move on to Harpo Studios' new scripted series division.
+Many of its employees were expected to move on to Harpo Studios' new scripted series division.
+A small number of films already in production were released under the Harpo Films banner in 2014.
+Since then, the label has appeared irregularly on various films for which Winfrey has served as a producer.

-In 2014, Harpo Films was revived.